Emergent Complexity and Zero-shot Transfer via Unsupervised Environment Design: Defining an Environment Policy Corresponding to Minimax Regret

 In this section we will be deriving a function $\Lambda(\pi)$ which corresponds to regret minimization.
-Explicitly, we will be deriving a $\Lambda$ such that minimax regret is the decision rule which maximizes the corresponding \emph{policy-conditioned value function} defined in Appendix \ref{sec:universality}.
+We will be assuming a finite MDP with a bounded reward function.
+Explicitly, we will be deriving a $\Lambda$ such that minimax regret is the decision rule which maximizes the corresponding \emph{policy-conditioned value function} defined in Appendix \ref{sec:universality}:

 In this context, we will define regret to be: